 You may meet with a financial aid counselor any time you have questions or need assistance.
 Simply contact our office at (951) 343-4236 or toll-free at (877) 228-8855 to set up an appointment.

-Why didn’t I receive a subsidized Stafford loan?
+Why did I NOT receive a subsidized Direct Loan?

 Be sure to follow the instructions on your award letter.
-If you are accepting Stafford loans, you will need to select a lender and complete the required loan documents by closely following the instructions outlined in the award letter.
-You can also visit the First Time Borrowers tab in InsideCBU.
-Don’t forget to submit your acceptance back to us by clicking on the SUBMIT button at the bottom of the award letter.
+If you are accepting Direct Loans, you will need to select a lender and complete the required loan documents by closely following the instructions outlined in the award letter.
+You can also visit the Financial Aid tab on InsideCBU.
+Do not forget to complete your acceptance by clicking the SUBMIT button.

 What do I need to do to have financial aid next year?

-You will need to submit a new FAFSA to the federal Department of Education after January 1 for the following year.
+You will need to submit a new FAFSA after January 1 for the following academic year.
 Once you register for classes for the following Fall (usually in early Spring), we will check for your FAFSA.
 If we need additional information, we will contact you.

 How do I defer my old student loans?

 Loan deferment is normally an automatic process.
 CBU verifies half-time enrollment for the student to the National Student Loan Database System (NSLDS).
 Your lender or service should also check with NSLDS and refrain from collecting on students who are enrolled at least half-time.
 If you are attending at least half-time (5 units for graduate students) and your lender is still trying to collect from you, please contact your lender and notify them of your status.
 If they request that you fill out an in-school deferment request form, please contact the Office of the Registrar at (951) 343-4566 for assistance.